VINJROM/90s-trivia/README.md

 *** What this does ***

 This is a five question trivia game based on 90s movies, tv shows, and music.
 The user picks from four options and is given the correct answer after each choice.
-The user's score is visible at the top of the screen along with the question number.
+The user's question number and score are visible at the top and given a total score at the end of the game.

 *** What is still under construction ***